-court allowed a trespass claim to go forward with respect to property owned by the state, but precluded the state's trespass claim as to groundwater.
-Despite the state's role as trustee for such groundwater resources, the court found the state could not assert the "exclusive possession" needed to ground a trespass claim.
-A Superior Court in New Hampshire PFAS case agreed with the analysis and dismissed the trespass claim brought by the state against a manufacturer, stating, "The State's complaint does not well fit the legal construct of trespass."
-A federal judge handling multi-district MTBE litigation in Southern District of New York arrived at the same conclusion.
-In New Jersey, in two different cases in which the state asserted common law trespass claims to recover damages for cleaning up oil and other substances on privately owned land, one court rejected the claim based on the exclusivity factor, in reasoning upheld by an appellate court, but another lower court in New Jersey found that the public trust trumps the exclusivity factor altogether.
-Similarly, in Rhode Island, a federal court found that a trespass claim could go forward in a MTBE suit because the state was suing in its capacity as parens patriae to clean up the pollution.
-Another MTBE case filed in 2017 by the State of Maryland against major fossil fuel companies (with no dispositive rulings yet) relied explicitly on the public trust to frame its trespass and other common law tort claims, stating in the complaint, "The state, as the public trustee, is empowered to bring suit to protect the corpus of the trust -i.e. the waters - for the
+As to the trespass claims asserted in many of these cases, the results are varied, turning largely on how the court views the exclusivity requirement of trespass law.
+The Vermont PFAS court allowed a trespass claim to go forward with respect to property owned by the state, but precluded the state's trespass claim as to groundwater.
+Despite the state's role as trustee for such groundwater resources, the court found the state could not assert the "exclusive possession" needed to ground a trespass claim.122 A Superior Court in New Hampshire PFAS case agreed with the analysis and dismissed the trespass claim brought by the state against a manufacturer, stating, "The State's complaint does not well fit the legal construct of trespass."123 A federal judge handling multi-district MTBE litigation in Southern District of New York arrived at the same conclusion.124 In New Jersey, in two different cases in which the state asserted common law trespass claims to recover damages for cleaning up oil and other substances on privately owned land, one court rejected the claim based on the exclusivity factor, in reasoning upheld by an appellate court,125 but another lower court in New Jersey found that the public trust trumps the exclusivity factor altogether.126 Similarly, in Rhode Island, a federal court found that a trespass claim could go forward in a MTBE suit because the state was suing in its capacity as parens patriae to clean up the pollution.127 Another MTBE case filed in 2017 by the State of Maryland against major fossil fuel companies (with no dispositive rulings yet) relied explicitly on the public trust to frame its trespass and other common law tort claims,